Wine Wednesday: 2000 Bodegas Faustino I Gran Reserva

 I count myself one of the lucky ones, someone who has had the blinders removed from my eyes; something which I owe much of to my darling Mrs. Cuvee.
-Back before we were married, she slapped me aside the head, knocking my rose-colored glasses to the ground, figuratively saying; “look there’s a big wonderful wine-world out there take a look”.
+Back before we were married, she slapped the back of my head, knocking my rose-colored glasses to the ground, figuratively saying; “look there’s a wonderful big wine-world out there take a look.”

-As a result I've become someone who now likes to explore, I don't like to settle for the tried and true commodity plonk posing as real wine.
-Sadly there's so much wine and so little time as they say.
+Fast forward many years later, I've become someone who cannot simply settle for the tried and true commodity plonk posing as real wine.
+Sadly there's so much wine and so little time to fully explore them all.
 So with it being Wine Wednesday and I all I decided it would be a great time to profile one of the wines I brought home with me on my last trip to the UK, yes this one of the wines I purchased in the duty-free shop at Heathrow’s terminal five.

-Part of the reason I purchased this wine was because we had a direct flight and I could bring it right onto the plane with no hassles what-so-ever and the second reason was because this wine was on SALE for just 10 pounds or USD 16.
+Part of my thinking regarding purchasing the bottle was because we had a direct flight, this way, I could bring it right onto the plane with no hassles what-so-ever and the second reason was that this wine was on SALE for just 10 pounds or USD 16.
 How I could resist such a good deal, well it was beyond me.
 Thus I carted two of these beauties home in my carry-on.

 Now that said, I do love Spanish wines, so much so I’ve been lucky enough to make three trips there within a year’s time.
-So when I saw the 2000 Bodegas Faustino I Gran Reserva, Rioja DOCa I knew I just had to have it.
-The bottle comes packed in the classic wired body, with their signature clouded glass.
-While I didn’t think this wine was really representative of a true Riojan style, one that could have frankly beat the tar out of most wines sold here in that some price point.
-But unfortunately one thing kept that from being true.
+So when I saw the 2000 Bodegas, Faustino, I Gran Reserva, Rioja DOCa I knew I just had to have it.
+The bottle comes packed in the 'classic' wired body, with their signature clouded glass.
+While I didn’t think this wine would really be representative of the true Riojan style, one which typically beats the tar out of most wines sold here domestically, in that same price point.
+But unfortunately, one thing kept that from being true.
 I have hope for the second bottle.

-The wine was bright, rich and still full colored in the glass, sporting a vivid dark garnet core, with just a tinge of brick along the edges.
+The wine was bright, vibrant and still full colored in the glass, sporting a dark garnet core, with just a tinge of brick along the edges.
 Nosing this wine is where my “brett” meter went off the proverbial scale, I was like whoa, whoa what do we have here?
-It’s something which occurs almost exclusively in red wines and typically it’s a barnyard type of funk which in small quanities, it's not so bad.
-If you’re not familiar with the term, I’ve included a link to a page which I think thoroughly explains the subject in a scientific method and a link to another page which takes a slightly easier to understand approach, so here you go.
+It’s something which occurs almost exclusively in red wines, and typically it’s a barnyard type of funk which in small quantities, it's not so bad.
+If you’re not familiar with the term, I’ve included a link to a page which I think thoroughly explains the subject in a scientific method and a link to another page which takes a slightly easier to understand the approach, so here you go.